trailer by @twinkykook

 Notes: He is the closest to perfection I have achieved.
 Seems the most ‘human’.
 My best creation so far.

 Jungkook frowned at the lack of notes, eyes lingering over the words ‘perfection’ and ‘best creation’ for a little longer.
-There was something about this one that made Jungkook stare at the picture, that made him notice how well he was dressed, how other people seemed to be behind him.
+There was something about this one that made Jungkook stare at the picture, which made him notice how well he was dressed, how other people seemed to be behind him.
 Had this one seen the outside of the facility?
 Had he met more people than Jimin and the rare visitors?
 Jungkook closed the binder and got up, mind buzzing with curiosity and unanswered questions he could not wait to ask the scientist.

 Or the clones themselves.

-Flopping face first onto the bed, he let out a loud sigh, eyelids becoming heavier with each passing second.
+Flopping face-first onto the bed, he let out a loud sigh, eyelids becoming heavier with each passing second.
 All of those pictures kept flashing into his mind, all of those qualities and flaws and problems clashing with one another, the young man’s inquisitive mind making links it probably should not have.
 As much as he knew the basics of them, it was not enough, and he knew he would have to investigate a lot more before making his own opinion about them.

 He knew that seeing them in person would change everything, would change the impression he first had from their profiles.
 These clones were different, yes, but how different?